apromore/ApromoreDocker/README.md

 * Output of docker info
 * Version of Apromore Docker
 * The step and command you used to run Apromore Docker, and any relevant output you saw (masking any sensitive information)

-## Known issues

-This section describes issues that users of Apromore Docker may encounter, as well as possible workarounds for these issues.

-### SiMo
-* Export BPMN annotated for BIMP doesn’t work as expected, we are working to fix this issue and will most likely include it in the next release.
-To witness, Please follow the instructions: Select a Log > Discover process map/BPMN model > Export > Export BPMN annotated for BIMP